Closure (container): Types of closures

-Many closures need to have the ability to adjust to slight manufacturing variation in the container and the closure structure.
+Many closures need to have the ability to adjust to slight manufacturing variations in the container and the closure structure.
 Some closures are made of flexible material such as cork, rubber, or plastic foam.
-Often an o-ring or a closure liner (gasket made of pulp or foam cap liner) is used.
+Often, an O-ring or a closure liner (gasket made of pulp or foam cap liner) is used.
 Linerless closures often use a deformable plastic rim or structure to maintain the seal.